 Martha Ann Hammel, MS, CNS

-When she’s not excitedly talking about psychedelic research or espousing the virtues of eating more vegetables, you can find her in the mountains, skiing, biking, running, climbing, or stretched out, looking at the stars.
+Here at the Center for Medicinal Mindfulness, Martha collaborates with our clinical team of medical doctors and mental health professionals to support our clients in their transformational work.
+When she’s not excitedly talking about psychedelic research or espousing the virtues of eating more vegetables, you can find her in the mountains, skiing, biking, running, climbing, or stretched out, gazing at the stars.

 - People reevaluating their relationship with drugs and alcohol

 - Anyone working with a psychiatrist to wean of psychotropic medications

 - Skeptics; those unsure about the psychedelic culture